ChrisKneller/compounds-showcase/README.md

 ### Deployment & server
 - The built-in server in Flask (& Dash) is not suitable for use in production, so I chose to use [waitress](https://github.com/Pylons/waitress), a "production-quality pure-Python WSGI server with very acceptable performance" with no dependencies other than those in the standard Python library.
-- Hosting at 0.0.0.0 allows other devices on the same network to access the server by visiting {host_computer_ip}:8050.
+- Hosting at localhost allows other devices on the same network to access the server by visiting {host_computer_ip}:8050.
 This would require the appropriate firewall settings to allow access.
 - I chose local deployment as I considered that the most likely use case for this type of information & dashboard would be internal teams connected to the same network.

 ### Docker